 Coverage for some Benefits requires pre-approval from the Claims Administrator.
 This process is called prior authorization.
 Prior authorization requests are reviewed for Medical Necessity, available plan Benefits, and clinically appropriate setting.
-The prior authorization process also identifies Benefits that are only covered from Participating Providers or in a specific clinical setting.
+The prior authorization process also verifies that the selected provider is a Participating Provider.

-If you see a Participating Provider, your provider must obtain prior authorization when required.
+Your provider must obtain prior authorization when required.
 When prior authorization is required but not obtained, the Claims Administrator may deny payment to your provider.
 You are not responsible for the Claims Administrator's portion of the Allowable Amount if this occurs, only your Cost Share.